 Not all conflict requires litigation.
 It is best to try mediation before a lawsuit is filed, the litigation process begins, and lawyers initiate expensive discovery processes.
 Mediation early on can save parties thousands of dollars on legal expenses, time, and stress.

 Attorneys are not required to attend mediation.
-However, an attorney can help you prepare for mediation, provide legal guidance if you have a high-conflict or complex case, and review the Memorandum of Understanding or Mediated Settlement Agreement that I prepare on agreed issues.
+However, an attorney can help you prepare for mediation, provide legal guidance if you have a high-conflict or complex case, and review the Memorandum of Understanding or Mediated Settlement Agreement prepared on agreed issues.
 Mediators cannot give legal advice, even if the mediator is an attorney.

 Still have questions?
 Book a free phone consultation.

 Parenting Plan Mediation: Both parents to the child/ren.
 If pending litigation, a retained attorney may attend but is not required.
 No children, stepparents, significant others, or anyone else is allowed.